erfanmirhosein/code-journey/Notes.md

     - Chapter 1, up untill page 4, Command-Line Arguments
 - **Effective Java:**
     - Item 1, up until the middle of page 26, the fourth advantage of having static factory methods.
+- **The DDD Book":**
+    - up until page 5, where it talks about google.